andrealommen/PHY104/project.md

 Not a lot of words on slides, please.

-For your draft due on Friday (a couple weeks before the end of the semester), you could make a draft of a final plot, or you could describe what you think the plot will look like, or even sketch it on a piece of paper, and put a photograph of it into your slide.
+For your draft due on Tuesday 4 May (a couple weeks before the end of the semester), you could make a draft of a final plot, or you could describe what you think the plot will look like, or even sketch it on a piece of paper, and put a photograph of it into your slide.
+I find that even just making a sketch of what I think the plot (or plots) look like help me think about how to make them.

 If you have multiple graphs, the conclusion "slide" could be multiple slides.
 But remember that this isn't a PhD thesis, so you really don't need more than 1 or maybe 2 figures.